SHIRAZ PERSIAN CUISINE – SINGAPORE

 “Many Persian super-markets and restaurants are labelled as Middle Eastern, International, or Mediterranean in order to broaden their appeal to the Western consumer.
 In reality, Persian cuisine is one of the oldest and richest cuisines in the world, and- except for the shared dishes with neighbouring cuisines, during Ottoman contacts- is typically vastly different from what is found in the greater Middle East.”

-Filed under Asia, Reviews, Travel
+Categories: Asia, Reviews, Travel

-1. Pingback: Singapore to Mauritius: Good Bye Singapore | Toriano's "La Buena Vida"
+1. Singapore to Mauritius: Good Bye Singapore | Toriano's "La Buena Vida" - January 21, 2012

 Leave a Reply